hanss314/GOLAD/README.md

 # GOLAD

-I made this because [carykh](https://www.youtube.com/user/carykh) didn't upload his awesome version :(
+I made this because [carykh](https://www.youtube.com/user/carykh)'s version is iOS only :(

-His version is also available on the iOS app store.

 If you want to just play the game, you don't need the GOLAD folder, that's just a bunch of messy source code.

-To play the game, download the [.jar](https://github.com/hanss314/GOLAD/blob/master/GOLAD.jar) and the [saves](https://github.com/hanss314/GOLAD/tree/master/saves/tutorial) and run the .jar file.

 ## How to Play